predictivephenomics/cvutil/README.md

 Dependencies
 ------------
 The library depends on OpenCV and Qt libraries.
-Please get the OpenCV 4.1 and Qt 5.12.3 libraries when using the cvutil library and compiling the source.
+Please get the OpenCV 4.11 and Qt 6.9 libraries when using the cvutil library and compiling the source.

 Copyright and License
 ---------------------
-Copyright (C) 2021, Anand Seethepalli and Larry York
+Copyright (C) 2025, Oak Ridge National Laboratory Copyright (C) 2021, Anand Seethepalli and Larry York
 Copyright (C) 2020, Courtesy of Noble Research Institute, LLC